What To Post On Your Business Social Media Page

 Your goal with these posts is of course to engage your audience.
 To get them to react to your post by liking it, commenting on it, or sharing it with their audience.

-• Give a sneak peek of your upcoming subscription box.
-Ask them about it and your comments will fill up with guesses and excitement.
+- Give a sneak peek of your upcoming subscription box.
+Ask them about it and watch your comments fill up with guesses and excitement.

 Remember that your engagement posts still need to speak to your ideal customer.
 Post things that relate to what your ideal customer is thinking, feeling, and doing.
 Things they like or care about.
 Post a meme or quote your audience can share.